sgohl/promex/README.md

 - `promex run foo [all]` -> Runs all checks in group `foo`  -> synchronous
 - `promex run foo bar` -> Runs check `bar` in group `foo` -> synchronous

-The peculiarity on the specific ones is that it will return the output directly after the command is finished, hence synchronous.
+The peculiarity on the specific ones is that it will return the output directly after the command is finished; hence synchronous.

 ##### HTTP examples: